baumerdev/hetzner-api-dyndns/README.md

 A small script to dynamically update DNS records using the Hetzner DNS-API.
 Feel free to propose changes.

+> This fork contains some pull requests that have not been merged into the original repository and it builds a docker image to run the script.

 **Hetzner DNS API Doc:**

 https://dns.hetzner.com/api-docs/